Erlangen Program at Large-1: Geometry of Invariants: Introduction

-Most of previous research had an algebraic f\/lavour.
-An alternative approach to analytic function theories based on the representation theory of semisimple Lie groups was developed in the series of papers~\cite{Kisil95d,Kisil96d,Kisil96c,Kisil97c,Kisil94e,Kisil98a,Kisil01a}.
-Particularly, some elements of hyperbolic function theory were built in~\cite{Kisil96d,Kisil97c} along the same lines as the elliptic one~-- standard complex analysis.
-Covariant functional calculus of operators and respective covariant spectra were considered in~\cite{Kisil95i,Kisil02a}.
+Most of previous research had an algebraic flavour.
+An alternative approach to analytic function theories based on the representation theory of semisimple Lie groups was developed in the series of papers~\cites{Kisil95d,Kisil96d,Kisil96c,Kisil97c,Kisil94e,Kisil98a,Kisil01a}.
+Particularly, some elements of hyperbolic function theory were built in~\cites{Kisil96d,Kisil97c} along the same lines as the elliptic one---standard complex analysis.
+Covariant functional calculus of operators and respective covariant spectra were considered in~\cites{Kisil95i,Kisil02a}.

-This paper continues this line of research and signif\/icantly expands results of the earlier paper~\cite{Kisil04b}, see also~\cite{Kisil06a} for an easy-reading introduction.
+This paper continues this line of research and significantly expands results of the earlier paper~\cite{Kisil04b}, see also~\cite{Kisil06a} for an easy-reading introduction.
 A brief outline of the Erlangen Programme at Large, which includes geometry, analytic functions and functional calculus, is written in~\cite{Kisil10b}.

-\subsection{Highlights of obtained results}
+\subsection{Highlights of Obtained Results}

 In the previous paper~\cite{Kisil04b} we identify geometric objects called \emph{cycles}~\cite{Yaglom79}, which are circles, parabolas and hyperbolas in the corresponding EPH cases.
-They are invariants of the M\"obius transformations, i.e.\ the natural geometric objects in the sense of the Erlangen program.
-Note also that cycles are algebraically def\/ined through the quadratic expressions~\eqref{eq:cycle-def-real} which may lead to interesting connections with the innovative approach to the geometry presented in~\cite{Wildberger05}.
+They are invariants of the M\"obius transformations, i.e. the natural geometric objects in the sense of the Erlangen program.
+Note also that cycles are algebraically defined through the quadratic expressions~\eqref{eq:cycle-def-real} which may lead to interesting connections with the innovative approach to the geometry presented in~\cite{Wildberger05}.

-In this paper we systematically study those cycles through an essential extension of the Fillmore--Springer--Cnops construction~\cite{Cnops02a,Porteous95} abbreviated in this paper as FSCc.
-The idea behind FSCc is to consider cycles not as loci of points from the initial \emph{point space} but rather as points of the new \emph{cycle space}, see Section~\ref{sec:fillm-spring-cnops}.
+In this paper we systematically study those cycles through an essential extension of the Schwerdtfeger--Fillmore--Springer--Cnops construction\footnote{In the case of circles this technique was already spectacularly developed by H.~Schwerdtfeger in 1960-ies, see \cite{Schwerdtfeger79a}.
+Unfortunately, that beautiful book was not known to the present author until he accomplished his own works~\cites{Kisil05a,Kisil05b,Kisil12a}.}~\cites{Schwerdtfeger79a,Cnops02a,Porteous95,FillmoreSpringer90a,Kirillov06,Kisil12a} abbreviated in this paper as SFSCc.
+The idea behind SFSCc is to consider cycles not as loci of points from the initial \emph{point space} but rather as points of the new \emph{cycle space}, see \S~\ref{sec:fillm-spring-cnops}.
 Then many geometrical properties of the point space may be better expressed through properties of the cycle space.
-Notably M\"obius linear-fractional transformations of the point space are linearised in the cycle space, see Proposition~\ref{pr:transform-cycles}.
+Notably M\"obius linear-fractional transformations of the point space are linearised in the cycle space, see Prop.~\ref{pr:transform-cycles}.